 In litigation support, her casework often involves working with large, complex datasets and a range of tools, such as statistical analyses and valuation models.
 Dr. Duh has led teams to execute quantitative analyses of prescriber behavior, effects of mortgage servicing failures on borrowers, and the costs of opioid abatement programs.
 She has collaborated with utility companies to develop forecasting models using econometrics.

-Prior to joining the firm, Dr. Duh studied community effects of global health interventions in developing countries.
+Prior to joining the firm, Dr. Duh studied the community effects of global health interventions in developing countries.
 She currently serves as a board member of the Research Institute for Compassionate Economics, a non-profit research organization focused on health and wellbeing in India.